 When I became a parent, it was the same question.
 How do we practice what we preach in our most intimate relationships?
 Outside of advocating, how do I show up whole, how do I be in authentic relationship with my child?
 What do you need to practice Beloved Community?
 What kind of relationship do I want to have in parenting my child?

-Based on her work and experience, Brown developed five practices from the Beloved Community framework: Wholeness, values, truth telling, accountability and praxis.
+Based on her work and experience, Brown developed five practices from the Beloved Community framework: wholeness, values, truth telling, accountability and praxis.
 She describes each of them below.

 Wholeness is this idea of, how do we show up whole, how do we be vulnerable.
 I know a lot of parents don’t feel comfortable being vulnerable with our children.
 We won’t tell them that we’re sad or that we’re scared.
 We feel like we have to be tough and strong and always have the right answer.
 That actually limits our children from being able to connect with us.
 Practicing wholeness with our children would be like, “I’m scared, too, of COVID,” instead of saying, “it’s fine, it’s gonna be good, we’re great.”
 How do we actually be honest and whole in a way that makes them see our whole selves, that we’re not these robotic, strong statues who don’t have any feelings.
 Our children need to see that vulnerability, too.